 |State Sales Tax||Local Sales Tax Range||Average Local Tax||Average Combined Tax||Max Combined Tax|

 Arizona's Transaction Privilege Tax By The Numbers:

-Arizona has a higher-than-average sales tax, including when local sales taxes from Arizona's 92 local tax jurisdictions are taken into account.
+Arizona has a lower-than-average state sales tax rate of 5.6%, but the actual combined sales tax rates are higher than average when local sales taxes from Arizona's 99 local tax jurisdictions are taken into account.

 Rankings by Average State + Local Sales Tax:

 Ranked 12th highest by combined state + local sales tax

 Ranked 10th highest by per capita revenue from state + local sales taxes ($1,323 per capita)